imNCNUwilliam/classify-rv32i/README.md

 ### Function: Absolute Value Converter (src/abs.s)
 It is related to two's compliment number representation.
 Just deal with negative numbers, my implementation is to perform bitwise NOT operation upon the given negative number and then plus 1.

+### FUNCTION: Array ReLU Activation (src/relu.s)
+It is similar to FUNCTION: Absolute Value Converter, and required to access array elements as well as keep the current max.
+However, I am a little confused that why it can use the same array offset to access every element.